anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 ### Image Availability and Authentication

-When using container runtime sources (Docker, Podman, or Containerd):
+When using container runtime scan targets (Docker, Podman, or Containerd):

 - **Missing images**: If an image doesn't exist locally in the container runtime, Syft attempts to pull it from the registry via the runtime
 - **Private images**: You must be logged in to the registry via the container runtime (e.g., `docker login`) or have credentials configured for direct registry access.
 See [Authentication with Private Registries]({{< relref "/docs/guides/private-registries" >}}) for more details.